samus-io/tablab-steps/steps/Lv3rGaOvy4YnPwqIjYR4JV7o7umsmyCbxJ3/en/README.md

 app.use(express.json());
 ```

-* Middleware for checking authentication and authorization
+* Middleware for checking authentication and authorization.
+Here we verify the token with `SECRET_KEY` that was planned previously.

 ```js
 function authenticateToken(req, res, next) {